-Shareholders may abstain from voting on any of the four proposals.
+Shareholders may abstain from voting on either proposal.
 Because abstentions are not counted as votes cast for a proposal, abstentions will have no effect on Proposal 1 since the directors who are elected are those who receive the highest number of affirmative votes.
-Additionally, abstentions will not be counted as votes for or against a matter where the approval of such matter only requires a majority of the shares voting thereon and, accordingly, will have no effect on Proposal 2 or Proposal 4.
-Abstentions will also not be counted as votes for or against any of the frequency options (every one, two or three years) of Proposal 3 since the frequency approved by the shareholders is the one that receives the highest number of votes.
+Additionally, abstentions will not be counted as votes for or against a matter where the approval of such matter only requires a majority of the shares voting thereon and, accordingly, will have no effect on Proposal 2.

 Brokers who hold shares for the accounts of their clients may vote such shares either as directed by their clients or, in the case of "uninstructed shares," in their own discretion if permitted by the stock exchange or other organization of which they are members.
 Certain types of proposals are "non-discretionary," however, and brokers who have received no instructions from their clients do not have discretion to vote such uninstructed shares on those items.
-At this year's meeting, brokers will have discretion to vote uninstructed shares on Proposal 4, but not on Proposals 1 through 3.
+At this year's meeting, brokers will have discretion to vote uninstructed shares on Proposal 2, but not on Proposal 1.